 There are four types of events tracked by the GLAMI Pixel:

-• To create a new tag, go to the "Tags" page in your Tag Manager and click "New".
+- To create a new tag, navigate to the "Tags" page in your Tag Manager and click "New".

-Name the first Tag “GLAMI Pixel - PageView” and as a tag type select “GLAMI piXel”.
+Name the first Tag “GLAMI Pixel - Configuration” and as a tag type select “GLAMI piXel v2”.

 To get started, you need to fill out four pieces of information:

-• API key - You can find this in your GLAMI Dashboard.
+- API key - You can find it in your GLAMI Dashboard.
 Navigate to Settings > GLAMI Pixel

 Next, you need to select a trigger.
 For this tag, you can use one of the default triggers called "All Pages."
 This will ensure that the pixel is active on every page.